UniversalDevicesInc/udi_python_interface/PortingGuide.md

          LOGGER = polyinterface.LOGGER becomes LOGGER = udi_interface.LOGGER

  * Instantiate the Interface class object
    Parameter changes from a name to an array of classes.
-Can be an empty arrary
+Can be an empty array

    ``` Python
    polyinterface.Interface() becomes udi_interface.Interface([])